• Categories

 And here’s how it works to use the standard editor:

-The Excel-like editor is helpful when you’re actually working with data.
-But the benefit of the Standard editor is that it makes it easy to access the detailed column controls.
+Overall, the Excel-like editor is helpful when you’re actually working with data.
+But the benefit of the standard editor is that it makes it easy to access the detailed column controls.
 Speaking of…

 3. Detailed Column Settings

-In the Standard editor, you can access detailed settings for each column that let you control things like:
+In the standard editor, you can access detailed settings for each column that let you control settings such as:

 • Data types